 Hiking the CDT Trail

-Thru Hiking the CDT was one of the toughest thing I have ever done in my life.
+Thru-Hiking the CDT was one of the toughest things I have ever done in my life.
 I documented my hike as a daily journal but over time it grew into a resource for anyone else wanting to hike the trail.
 I recorded my CDT Thru Hike in my daily journal which included what I was seeing and experiencing on the thru hiking the Continental Divide Trail.
 Often I was too exhausted to write about the day but I persevered.
 This is the result.

 Anyone contemplating the CDT Thru Hike might find it useful to read all the blog posts listed below.
 If after reading the blog posts you still have questions then let me know.
 I would be happy to help any future hiker in any way possible.
 Just let me know.